elegant-scipy/elegant-scipy/sphinx/content/ch7.md

 minimum*?
 Most optimization algorithms make some attempt to address the issue[^linesearch].

-% TODO: Footnotes with underscores in the name, multiline footnotes
 [^linesearch]: Optimization algorithms handle this issue in various
                 ways, but two common approaches are line searches and trust regions.
 With a *line search*, you try to find